orklann/goagentfindip/README.md

     ```
     nslookup -q=TXT _netblocks.google.com 8.8.8.8
     ```
+    If Google's DNS 8.8.8.8 is blocked by you ISP, Please try replace 8.8.8.8 to you ISP's DNS.

 4. Why not encrypt ippool's IPs?

     It's all most Google's IPs, not GCC IPs, There is no need to encrypt them.